Point Nepean Quarantine Station: Description

-Upon entry from Jarman oval, one will find the isolation hospital and morgue, just north of the influenza huts.
+Upon entry from Jarman Oval, the isolation hospital and morgue is visible, north of the influenza huts.
 East of the isolation hospital are the three flat-land hospitals, Hospital 5, Hospital 4 and Hospital 3.
 Across Bogle Road from Hospital 3 is the 1900 red brick sanitation buildings, which are often open for the public to look inside.
 Toward the shore are the waiting room and the pier's remnants.
 This is the extent of the market grounds.